-For 2003, approximately 18% of the Company's revenues were generated outside of the United States.
+For the year ended December 31, 2004, approximately 18% of the Company's revenues were generated outside of the United States.
 These operations transact business in their functional currency.
 As a result, fluctuations in the value of foreign currencies against the U.S. dollar have an impact on the Company's reported results.
-Revenues and
+Revenues and expenses denominated in foreign currencies are translated into U.S. dollars at the monthly average exchange rates prevailing during the period.
+Consequently, as the value of the U.S. dollar changes relative to the currencies of the Company's non-U.S. markets, the Company's reported results vary.

 Fluctuations in currency exchange rates impact the U.S. dollar amount of the Company's stockholders' equity.
-The assets and liabilities of the Company's non-U.S. subsidiaries are translated into U.S. dollars at the exchange rates in effect at year-end.
-The resulting translation adjustments are recorded in stockholders' equity as a component of accumulated other comprehensive income (loss).
+The assets and liabilities of the Company's non-U.S. subsidiaries are translated into U.S. dollars at the exchange rates in effect at period end.
+The resulting translation adjustments are recorded in stockholders' equity as a component of accumulated other comprehensive income.